Pandemic turns Egyptian soccer player into a street vendor

 These days, he heads to work in a crowded market in an Upper Egypt town.
 Shoulder-to-shoulder, shoppers jostle around stalls as he prepares a pancake-like pastry.
 Prior to the pandemic, Mahmoud made about $200 a month playing for his club.
 That went a long way toward feeding his family of three but he also did part-time jobs to supplement it.

-That's not an option for Mahmoud, or many others in the Nile River region of Assuit.
+That's not an option for Mahmoud, or many others in the Nile River region of Assiut.
 His family has to eat.

 “I should do any kind of work to help feed them," he said.